ShadowHawk (character)

 ShadowHawk is a superhero created by Jim Valentino for Image Comics.
 He was first advertised in the Malibu Sun free promotional magazine in May 1992.
 His official Image Comics debut was in the second issue of Youngblood series (June 1992), written and illustrated by Rob Liefeld.

 Originally, the name ShadowHawk was to be used for the Marvel character Starhawk while he had darkness powers, but Tom DeFalco convinced Valentino to use the name for a new character instead.

 Development

-Jim Valentino said the impetus behind ShadowHawk was his attempts to look at the elements of Batman that work versus those that don't.
+Jim Valentino said the impetus behind ShadowHawk was his attempts to look at the elements of Batman that work versus those that do not.
 He pointed out that Batman being a "creature of the night" who strikes fear into the hearts of criminals was an element that worked, while criticizing Batman's souped-up car and his relationship with Commissioner Gordon.
 Valentino further criticized Batman's handling of the Joker, stating:

-Batman lets the Joker go time and time again, knowing full well that he will kill indiscriminately every time he’s let go...
-He isn’t doing his job.
+Batman lets the Joker go time and time again, knowing full well that he will kill indiscriminately every time he's let go...
+He isn't doing his job.
 That's where the spine breaking came from.